towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 display correction, ...

-If you want to perform less common, unusual or simply not yet supported tasks with the pipeline, use the low\-level [Screen](/docs/Screen)\('HookFunction', ...\) interface instead and have a peek in the M\-File code for the PsychImaging.m file to learn about the low\-level interface.
+If you want to perform less common, unusual or simply not yet supported tasks with the pipeline, use the low-level [Screen](/docs/Screen)\('HookFunction', ...\) interface instead and have a peek in the M-File code for the PsychImaging.m file to learn about the low-level interface.
 See "help PsychGLImageprocessing" for more info.

 # Subcommands and their meaning:

 PsychImaging\('PrepareConfiguration'\);
-\- Prepare setup of imaging pipeline for onscreen window.
+- Prepare setup of imaging pipeline for onscreen window.
 This is the first step in the sequence of configuration steps.

 PsychImaging\('AddTask', whichChannel, whichTask \[,param1\]...\);
-\- Add a specific task or processing requirement to the list of actions to be performed by the pipeline for the currently selected onscreen window. 'whichChannel' is a string with the name of the channel to
+- Add a specific task or processing requirement to the list of actions to be performed by the pipeline for the currently selected onscreen window. 'whichChannel' is a string with the name of the channel to
 configure:

-'LeftView' applies the action to the processing channel for the left\-eye view of a stereo configuration.
-'RightView' applies the action to the right\-eye view of a stereo configuration.
-'AllViews' applies the action to both, left\- and right eye view channels of a stereo configuration or to the single monoscopic channel of a mono display configuration.
+'LeftView' applies the action to the processing channel for the left-eye view of a stereo configuration.
+'RightView' applies the action to the right-eye view of a stereo configuration.
+'AllViews' applies the action to both, left- and right eye view channels of a stereo configuration or to the single monoscopic channel of a mono display configuration.
 Other options are 'Compositor', 'FinalFormatting' and 'Finalizer' for special purpose channels.
 Set this to 'General' if the